Church history can be a journey through doctrinal

 Northern Baptists, the Christian Church (Disciples of Christ), the Methodists, and the

-1916 - Rhenish missionaries are forced to leave Ondjiva in southern Angola under pressure
+1916 - Rhenish missionaries were forced to leave Ondjiva in southern Angola under pressure

 from the Portuguese authorities and Chief Mandume of the Kwanyama.
 By then, four